QuakeEngines/QuArK_quake_editor-clone/runtime/trunk/README.txt

 to changes, you will need at least Windows 95 or compatible to run QuArK.
 You will need about 40 MB of free disk space to install QuArK, and the minimum amount of RAM needed differs per game, but at least 64 MB is advised.
-Almost any CPU will be able to handle QuArK, but the slower the CPU, the slower QuArK will be.
+Almost any Intel Pentium or compatible CPU will be able to handle QuArK, but the slower the CPU, the slower QuArK will be.
 Also, Internet Explorer 4.0 or higher is needed.
 (Note: Although you do not actually need to use Internet Explorer to display the Infobase files, some components of Internet Explorer are used by QuArK, so you still need to have it installed.)